-All Affected Individuals must report any conduct that they believe violates this Compliance Plan, the Agency's policies, or laws or regulations.
+All Affected Individuals must report any conduct that they believe violates the Agency's Compliance Standards.
 Affected Individuals must report such conduct:

 - 1. To the Affected Individual's supervisor(s), if applicable; - 2.
 To the Compliance Officer at 716-817-9007; - 3.
-To the Agency's 24 hour anonymous and confidential Compliance Hotline at 716-817-7299; or - 4.
-By using the Agency's anonymous Doing It Right form available on the Agency's Intranet and at all Agency sites which can be mailed to the Agency using the accompanying self-addressed, stamped envelope.
+To the Agency's 24 hour anonymous and confidential Compliance Hotline at 716-817-7299; or

+4. By using the Agency's anonymous Doing It Right form available on the Agency's Intranet and at all Agency sites which can be mailed to the Agency using the accompanying self-addressed, stamped envelope.

 It is a violation of this Compliance Plan for an Affected Individual to not report such conduct to the Agency.
 Failure to report may result in corrective action, including termination of employment in the case of an employee, termination of the Agency's relationship with a volunteer, student, or intern, termination of a contract in the case of an independent contractor or vendor, or removal from the Board in the case of a Board member or officer.
-If an Affected Individual has a question about whether particular conduct is improper or illegal, the Affected Individual should contact their immediate supervisor or the Compliance Officer for guidance.
+If an Affected Individual has a question about whether particular conduct is improper, illegal, or a violation of the Compliance Standards, the Affected Individual should contact their immediate supervisor or the Compliance Officer for guidance.

-Individuals who report such conduct based on a reasonable belief and otherwise in good faith, shall not be retaliated against or intimidated for making such a report.
+Individuals, including Medicaid Program beneficiaries who receive services from the Agency, who report such conduct based on a reasonable belief and otherwise in good faith, shall not be retaliated against or intimidated for making such a report.
 Individuals may report a matter on an anonymous basis by using the Agency's Compliance Hotline or Doing It Right form.
-The Agency shall maintain the confidentiality of these reports unless the matter is turned over to law enforcement.
-The Agency will investigate all reports of improper or illegal conduct, and violations of this Compliance Plan, Agency policies, and laws or regulations.
+The Agency shall maintain the confidentiality of these reports, regardless of whether confidentiality is requested, unless the matter is subject to a disciplinary proceeding, referred to or under investigation by MFCU, OMIG, or law enforcement, or the disclosure is required in a legal proceeding.
+The Agency will investigate all reports of improper or illegal conduct, and violations of the Agency's Compliance Standards.
 All Affected Individuals must cooperate with these internal investigations and must not prevent, hinder, or delay discovery of improper or illegal conduct or violations.